rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 operations, a read , a bitwise logic operation, and a write.
 @@
-To make the same change using the fast registers requires only a write operation, the rest of the stuff is done in hardware, which can be much faster.
+To make the same change using the fast registers requires only a write operation, the rest of the stuff is done in hardware, which is much faster.

 `FIOMASK` is, in effect, a filter for `FIOPIN`,`FIOSET`, and `FIOCLR`.
 @@